What Are the Common Types of Injuries After a Car Accident?

 Whether you faced mild or severe injuries, you could also have other big challenges after a crash: medical bills, lost income, and other financial pressures.
 The financial damage of a car accident can quickly add up.

-However, if you’re facing unpaid bills or missed income, you could seek compensation.
+However, if you’re facing unpaid bills or missed income, you may be eligible to seek compensation.
 You could bring a personal injury claim or lawsuit when someone else is at fault for your accident.

 You could be entitled to recover the cost of your:

-• Reduced earning capacity: Some victims may go on to see career decline over the long term.
+- Reduced earning capacity: Some victims may see career decline over the long term.
 You could seek compensation if you need to take a different job or reduce your hours long after the crash.

 You could even make a recovery for the non-financial losses you faced.
 These could include: